pwhittlesea/pwhittlesea.github.com/content/posts/2024-09-28-adding-maps-to-my-travel-posts/index.md

 [^3]: I reached for Python as I am more familiar with the tool chain; which meant I had to find an alternative to the JavaScript based D3.

-**Note:** `py-staticmaps` is not currently being pushed to pypi, so I needed to patch for an API difference in PIL.
+> [!NOTE]
-Thanks to the awesome community I found a quick patch [here](https://github.com/flopp/py-staticmaps/issues/39#issuecomment-2264856739).
+> `py-staticmaps` is not currently being pushed to pypi, so I needed to patch for an API difference in PIL.
-{: .notice--info}
+> Thanks to the awesome community I found a quick patch [here](https://github.com/flopp/py-staticmaps/issues/39#issuecomment-2264856739).

 ### Reading Front Matter